guilhermeagostinelli/order-service/README.md

 4. Scroll down to the "Publish message" section.
 5. In the "Payload" field, enter a JSON message (see examples below) and click on "Publish message".

     The following JSON messages can be published to the order.queue:

     For Order Created event:

-    ```json
+    ```
     {
       "type": "order.created",
       "payload": {